dhil/ocaml-multicont/README.md

   Essentially, we are witnessing the ordering between the user-defined operation `Twice` and the native operation for array creation.
-If we were to swap, then we get the behaviour we may have expected initially.  *)
+If we were to swap them, then we get the behaviour we may have expected initially.  *)

 let init' : int -> (int -> bool) -> bool array